Nathanjms/log-to-table-extension/README.md

 ## Release Notes

+### 0.2.1

+- Updated to only load up to 5MB of a log file, ordered latest first, to ensure the file is load-able.
+  - Perhaps this could be overridden in the settings in future?

 ### 0.2.0

 - Rebranded the Laravel Log Viewer extension to 'Log to Table', now we support any `.log` file formats.